1.0: Editor overview

 The Setup Event

-The Potmeter, Button and Encoder Events
+The Potmeter, Button, Encoder, Endless Events

 The Timer Event